innovationinsoftware/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 1 Project Setup.md

   <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/css/bootstrap.min.css" integrity="sha384-QWTKZyjpPEjISv5WaRU9OFeRpok6YctnYmDr5pNlyT2bRjXh0JMhjY6hW+ALEwIH" crossorigin="anonymous">
 ```

-The `root-config.js` file will register and construct the AngularJS micro front-end applications that you will define in the SystemJS import map file in the `index.ejs` file.
+The `root-config.js` file will register and construct the Angular micro front-end applications that you will define in the SystemJS import map file in the `index.ejs` file.
 The `microfrontend-layout.html` contains the Single-SPA layout definition for your application.
 You can learn more about layout definitions [here](https://single-spa.js.org/docs/layout-definition/).

 For additional reading on setting up the root config, refer to the [Single-SPA documentation](https://single-spa.js.org/docs/getting-started-overview/).

-#### Create AngularJS Micro Front-Ends
-- Create copies of the `angularjs` micro-frontend folder named:

-  - navbar

-  - welcome

-  - dashboard

-  - projects

-  - tasks

-  - team
-- Navigate into each microfrontend directory and run ```npm install```

 ### 3. Configure Single-SPA

-#### Integrate AngularJS Applications into the Single-SPA Root Config
+#### Integrate Angular Applications into the Single-SPA Root Config
-Open the `projectmanagement/src/index.ejs` file and register your micro front-ends using the SystemJS import map.
+Open the `lab-angular/src/index.ejs` file and register your micro front-ends using the SystemJS import map.
 Each micro frontend registration references the webpack bundle located at the address where the frontend is running:

 ```html
     <% if (isLocal) { %>